 The castle is 135 meters above sea level between Hanover and Hildesheim in Germany.
 Its location has a serene, untouched, and idealistic monument to a great romance.
 One of Hanover’s most influential and great architects, Conrad Wilhelm Hase, and his former apprentice Edwin Opple designed it.
 Today, Marienburg is one of Germany’s most impressive, romantic, and attractive historical buildings.

 Marienburg Castle is an enchanting estate with a magical and romantic appearance, housing a well-preserved classic interior, paintings, towering turrets, weaponry, and other highlights that add to the castle’s beauty.

-    It has a Gothic Prince’s Hall, Castle Chapel, Exhibits, Waldecker, Small Knights Hall, and outstanding interior designs to behold and admire.
+It has a Gothic Prince’s Hall, Castle Chapel, Exhibits, Waldecker, Small Knight’s Hall, and outstanding interior designs to behold and admire.

 The castle has various features, from its museum of art and armory collections to delightful palace tours, and welcomes events such as weddings and conferences.
-Its magnificence, and charming and regal appearance makes it more special.
+Its magnificence and charming and regal appearance makes it more special.

 It is a Swabian manor of dukes, princes, and nobles of Germany that gives the ambiance of the first-hand experience of the historic castle’s colorful and distinctive past.

-    See Related: Best Things to do in Dortmund
+See Related: Things to Do in Dortmund

 Stolzenfels Castle is a regal castle that rises high above the left bank of the Rhine in Rhineland-Palatinate, Germany.
 The castle was built from the ruins of the 13th century forth in the 19th century.